-Observing Receiver for Readiness
+Observing the Receiver for Readiness to Associate

 After initial power up, the receiver conducts a channel scan for 20 seconds.
-See Figure 46, p.
-41).
 During this time, the receiver selects from 16 available channels the clearest channel on which to operate.
-LED1, LED2, and LED3 flash rapidly in succession (round-robin style) while the channel scan is in progress.
+LED1, LED2, and LED3 flash rapidly in succession (roundrobin style) while the channel scan is in progress, as shown in part 1 of the illustration.